shmorri/docs-casa-prod/3.1.4/source/administration/installation.md

 Wait for 30-60 seconds, then visit the URL and authenticate against Gluu to access Casa.

+!!!
+Note
-By default Casa will be accesible at `<hostname>/casa`.
-To change the path follow the steps listed [here](change-context-path.md).
+    To change the default URL path for Casa follow the steps listed [here](change-context-path.md).
 However, it is advisable to apply this customization **before** credentials are enrolled.